-To determine the potential level of disturbance that military expended materials have on soft, intermediate, and hard bottom substrates, an analysis to determine the impact footprint was conducted for each range complex for each alternative.
-Three main assumptions were made that result in the impact footprints calculated being generally considered overestimates.
-First, within each category of expended items (e.g., bombs, missiles, rockets, largecaliber projectiles, etc.), the size of the largest item that would be expended was used to represent the sizes of all items in the category.
-For example, the impact footprints of missiles used during training exercises range a.
-MK 82 inert bomb (168 centimeters long) that directly impacted the seafloor at a depth of 12 meters in Z3E on 5 or 6 September 2007; photographed on 13 September 2007.
-Area of destruction/disturbance was approximately 17 square meters.
+To determine the potential level of disturbance that military expended materials have on soft, intermediate, and hard bottom substrates, an analysis to determine the impact footprint was conducted for each range complex for each a.
+MK 82 inert bomb (168 centimeters long) that directly impacted the seafloor at a depth of 12 meters on September 5 or 6, 2007; photographed on September 13, 2007.
+Area of destruction/ disturbance was approximately 17 square meters.